just-ero/asl-help/README.md

 ## Usage
 ### Development Setup
 Download the `asl-help` file located in the `lib` directory of this repository and place it in LiveSplit's components folder.
-This is only necessary for development — the file will be downloaded automatically for end users, provided that you configure your auto splitter correctly (see below).
+This is only necessary for development — the file will be downloaded automatically for end users, provided that you configure your autosplitter correctly (see [Publishing](#publishing)).

 ### Loading Asl-Help
 Use the following snippet to load the asl-help binary in your auto splitter.
 This and the following examples will assume that the game runs on the Unity engine.